k3nlo/reporting/README.md

 Known Limitations:
 - Structure of the project needs to be improved.
 Used Spring boot when it is not a micro-service.
-- Issue: regular junit tests (such as in QueryTests) cannot be run.
+- Issue: regular junit tests (such as in QueryTests.java) cannot be run.
 Need to learn how to write unit tests for spring boot.
 - .csv file are included in the project.